isabelcabezasm/sparkconcurrenterror/README.md

 When I execute both in parallel in the notebooks, I don't have any errors, but a ConcurrentAppendException appears when I execute the code in the library.

+## What my sample code makes
+- Configuration to connect to ADLS
+- Sample data (source) and target url (for a DeltaTable) in the ADLS
+- Define shema of the sample data
+- Read [sample data](sample-data) (json) from ADLS, `data_frame_sample_1` has `sample1.json` data and `data_frame_sample_2` has sample2.json data.
+- Create (or get if exists) a DeltaTable in ADLS.
+- Merge data_frame_sample_1 or 2 in this DeltaTable.

+The concurrent error appears only when the code is in a Python library (not directly in the code) when both notebooks are run at the same time.

 ## How to reproduce the error
 Sample data and delta table are in a [ADLS](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) so if you want to execute this library/notebooks you will need to connect the ADLS to Databricks following instructions: [Tutorial: Connect to Azure Data Lake Storage Gen2](https://learn.microsoft.com/en-us/azure/databricks/getting-started/connect-to-azure-storage)